homey-products/fixturebot/README.md

 ### Implicit vs explicit style

-By default, the block is evaluated implicitly — table methods like `user` and `post` are available directly:
+By default, the block is evaluated implicitly.
+Table methods like `user` and `post` are available directly:

 ```ruby
 FixtureBot.define do